angelsl/jxpl/README.md

 If you wish to donate, you can buy me one of these:

   * A Namecheap domain
-  * XBox Live Gold Subscription
+  * Xbox Live Gold Subscription
   * A VPS or Dedicated server

 Heh.